Beer (Blackadder)

-"Beer" is the fifth episode of the BBC sitcom Blackadder II, the second series of Blackadder, which was set in Elizabethan England from 1558 to 1603.
-In the episode, an embarrassing incident with a turnip, an ostrich feather and a fanatically Puritan aunt leads to a right royal to-do in the Blackadder household.
+"Beer" is the fifth episode of the sitcom Blackadder II, which aired on BBC1 on 13 February 1986.
 The episode marks Miriam Margolyes's second and Hugh Laurie's first ever Blackadder appearance with Laurie going on to appear in every subsequent episode of the show.

 Plot

-Blackadder is having breakfast with Lord Percy when he receives a letter informing him that his fanatically Puritan but extremely wealthy aunt and uncle, Lord and Lady Whiteadder, will be visiting him to discuss the terms of his inheritance over dinner that evening, Percy also revealing they are "frightful bores".
-A few moments later, Baldrick informs Blackadder that there was a messenger at the door who told him Queen Elizabeth demands his presence at court as his rival, Lord Melchett, is very sick.
+Blackadder receives a letter informing him that his fanatically Puritan but extremely wealthy aunt and uncle, Lord and Lady Whiteadder, will be visiting him to discuss the terms of his inheritance over dinner.
+Baldrick informs Blackadder that Queen Elizabeth demands Blackadder's presence at court as his rival, Lord Melchett, is very sick.
+Blackadder rushes to Richmond Palace to discover that Melchett is suffering from a dire hangover.
+Blackadder and Melchett taunt each other over their lack of alcoholic tolerance.
+Blackadder agrees to challenge Melchett to a drinking bout that night, with 10,000 florins at stake.